dabbu-knowledge-platform/cli/README.md

 ## Docs

-The code structure is documented in the file [docs/Code.md](./docs/Code.md).
+The documentation for the API can be found [here](https://gamemaker1.github.io/dabbu-cli)

 ## Issues and pull requests